Space Utilization and Moves

 All requests for changes to space allocations must be made to one’s manager prior to moving work spaces.
 Once approved, an official move request must be submitted via the Move Request Form.
 Anyone who moves without filling out the form is not officially allocated to that spot and could be asked to move back at any time.
 See the Guidelines for Space Allocation below, and for more information please contact facilities with any questions.

 The facilities department has an active inventory of all spaces on campus and their use for strategic planning and life & safety purposes.
-If your department is interested in changing the way a space is used (office, conference room, etc) or is in need of more space, please contact facilities prior to making the change as they will approve it against the Guidelines for Space Allocation.
+If your department is interested in changing the way a space is used (office, conference room, etc) or is in need of more space, please fill out the Space Change Request Form prior to making the change as Facilities will approve it against the Guidelines for Space Allocation.

 Any changes not officially approved can be asked to revert the space back to its original state at any time.